harishkbsingh/rareEdgeDetection/draftV4/readme.md

 1. ~Fix online std dev without python library~

-2.1 ~Test with edge source application "nginxworker" & destination dns "snowflakecomputingcom080TCP"~
+2.1 ~Test with edge "nginxworker" (source application) & "snowflakecomputingcom080TCP" (dns destination)~

 2.2 Test with all edges for Snowflake and PreProd